ArthurLinss/ML/README.md

-# About this Repository
+# ML

-Collection of scripts from work and tutorials related to machine learning.
+This is a collection of scripts from work and tutorials related to machine learning.

 ## KMeans
 Unsupervised ML clustering algorithm.
 Uses iteratively a distance measure to detect similarities within an unlabelled dataset.